 1919-1921: Churchill held the office of Secretary of State for War and Air.
 Afterwards he fell from favour and was excluded from the Cabinet.

 1924-1929: He moved back to the Conservatives and became Chancellor of the Exchequer and played a key role in ending the General Strike of 1926.

 1930’s: Churchill’s warnings of the rise of Nazism and his criticisms of the National Government’s unpreparedness for war go unheeded.

 1939: Beginning of the Second World War.

 1940: Neville Chamberlain resigns and Churchill becomes Prime Minister of the wartime Coalition Government on 13th May.

 1940-45: Churchill wins the support of the British and American people.
-Develops as an accomplished orator.
-Masterminded the overall strategies for the Battle of Britain, Alamein and the North African Campaign.
+He develops as an accomplished orator and masterminded the overall strategies for the Battle of Britain, Alamein and the North African Campaign.

 1945: Churchill attends the Yalta Conference with Joseph Stalin and Franklin D. Roosevelt to try to put an end to the power base of Germany once and for all.
 Loses the General election to the Labour Party.

-1951: Elected Prime Minister again at the age of 77.
-Promoted the development of Britain’s first Nuclear weapons.
+1951: He is elected Prime Minister again at the age of 77 and promoted the development of Britain’s first Nuclear weapons.
 He began a series of measures to help with the post-war reconstruction of Britain.

 1953: Churchill won the Nobel Prize for Literature.
 He also suffers a severe heart attack whilst still in office.

 1955: Retired in favour of Anthony Eden at the age of 81.

 1941: “Into Battle.